mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-01-08-convert-fsharp-pipeline-into-csharp-fluent-interface.md

 ```

 Or, omitting the intermediate variables, and calling `WithTolerance` directly
-on the `Problem` that was returned previously:
+on the `Problem` that the previous step returned:

 ``` csharp
 var problem3 =